Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: An algorithm for generalized full matchings

 \subsubsection{Complexity}

-We assume that the number of treatment conditions ($k$) and the matching constraints are fixed in the following theorem.
-The time complexity is still polynomial if we let the number of treatment conditions and the matching constraints grow proportionally with $n$.
-However, as this rarely is the case in observational studies, we opt for the current set-up in order to simplify the derivations.
+Following the convention in the matching literature \citep{Abadie2006}, we assume that the number of treatment conditions and the matching constraints are fixed asymptotically in the following theorem.
+The time complexity is still polynomial if we let the number of treatment conditions and the matching constraints grow proportionally in $n$, but the exposition becomes less clear.

 \begin{theorem} In the worst case, the generalized full matching algorithm terminates in polynomial time using linear memory. \end{theorem}